nikic/nikic.github.com/_posts/2012-03-06-Scalar-type-hinting-is-harder-than-you-think.markdown

 title: Scalar type hinting is harder than you think
 excerpt: A quick overview of the different scalar type hinting proposals and why PHP is having such a hard time deciding.
 ---
 One of the features originally planned for PHP 5.4 was scalar type hinting.
-As you know, PHP 5.4 released without them.
+But as you know, they weren't included in the release.

 Recently the topic has come up again on the mailing list and there has been a hell lot of discussion about it.
 Yesterday ircmaxell published a [blog post about his particular proposals][1].